Knoblauchpilze/sogserver/README.md

  * `mail`: the e-mail address associated to the account.
 Should be unique among all accounts.
  * `password`: the password to use to log-in on this account.

+## Resources

+Allows to fetch information about resources on the game through the `/resources` endpoint.
+Filtering can be done through the `id` and `name` query parameter to retrieve information on a particular resource.
+Each entry returns the information for a resource as follow:
+ * `id`: the identifier of the resource.
+ * `name`: the in game display name of the resource.
+ * `base_production`: the base production for this resource on a planet without any infrastructure.
+ * `base_storage`: the base storage for this resource on a planet with no infrastructure.
+ * `base_amount`: the starting amount of this resource on a newly created planet.
+ * `movable`: whether or not this resource can be moved (i.e. carried to another location by a fleet).
+ * `storable`: whether or not this resource can be stored.
+This indicates whether the production of a resource will accumulate on the planet over time.

 ## Buildings

 Allows to fetch information about buildings that can be built on planets through the `/buildings` endpoint.
 Just like the other endpoints one can query a specific building through the query parameters `id` and `name`.
 Each entry in the return value contains the cost of the building, its effects in terms of storage and production, the potential consumption of resources and the tech tree.
 The tech tree represents the set of technologies that the player should have researched to gain access to this building and the set of buildings that should already exist on a planet before being allowed to build it.